-The College has produced rigorous long-term financial plans together with detailed cash flow forecasts to ensure it can meet the challenges of Covid-19.
+The College has produced rigorous long-term financial plans together with detailed cash flow forecasts to ensure it can meet the continuing financial challenges.
 These plans have been scrutinised by the governing body and ensure that the College can meet its liabilities and bank covenants during the period of this forecast.